jucian0/posts/building-forms-in-reactjs.md

 I will create a folder for every component, this way the files should have the name `index.jsx`.

-For this form I will create a component in `Components/FormControlled/Input`, this component will be responsible to show a label, an input, and in case of error a span with an error message.In this component we should validate if the input was touched or not, it's helpful to show error messages.
+For this form I will create a component in `Components/FormControlled/Input`, this component will be responsible to show a label, an input, and in case of error a span with an error message.In this component we should validate if the input was touched or not, this is helpful to show error messages.

 ```jsx
 import React, { useRef, useEffect, ChangeEvent, useState } from "react";